apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Sean "Diddy" Combs denies accusations after new gang rape lawsuit**
+**Texas shooting spree: Gunman's parents among 6 dead in attacks, sheriff says**

-You can read more about it [here](https://www.cbsnews.com/news/sean-diddy-combs-accused-of-gang-rape-denies-accusation/).
+You can read more about it [here](https://apnews.com/article/austin-texas-multiple-shootings-deaths-dd232fca370b38c14db03c39519dcf75).

 ## Requirements
 - Python 3.8